A look at the Lyft Logo and the History of the Company

-Though Uber may be seen as the king of ride sharing, a second company was actually the first on the scene – Lyft.
-In 2016, Lyft saw revenues of $700 million and is well on its way to changing the way the world gets a ride.
+Though Uber may be seen as the king of ride-sharing, a second company was actually the first on the scene – Lyft.
+In 2016, Lyft saw revenues of $700 million and was well on its way to changing the way the world gets a ride.
 Thanks to clever marketing and an innovative approach, Lyft has seen massive amounts of growth in recent years, and the company is now nearing profitability.
-In this article, we’ll take a look at the origins of Lyft as well as the design and history of their unique logo.
+In this article, we’ll take a look at the origins of Lyft as well as the design and history of its unique logo.

 Origins of Lyft

 The company that would eventually transition into Lyft – Zimride – was founded by Logan Green and John Zimmer in 2007.
 At first, Zimride focused on ride-sharing for long distance trips.
 In 2012, though, Zimmer and Green introduced Lyft as a service of Zimride that offered ridesharing for much shorter trips.
 By 2013, the company name was changed to Lyft and the focus shifted almost entirely to short-distance ride-sharing.

 The model for Lyft involved hiring drivers to use their own vehicles to transport passengers.
 After the ride, the passengers would automatically have their Lyft account debited for the cost of the ride.
 80% of the money would go to the driver, and Lyft kept the remaining 20%.

 As part of their marketing, Lyft had drivers outfit the front of their vehicles with a fuzzy pink mustache.
 Passengers were also encouraged to sit in the front seat of the vehicle and fist-bump the driver when they got in.
 Later, Lyft would introduce a color-changing dashboard indicator and a mustache shaped light that drivers put on the front of their vehicle in place of the fuzzy pink mustache.
 All of these things created an experience different from the typical taxi experience and helped set Lyft apart from the competition.